UCF vs. Kent State: Odds, spread, over/under - August 31

 UCF vs. Kent State: Odds, spread, over/under and other Vegas lines - August 31

 The Kent State Golden Flashes (0-0) will look to upset the UCF Knights (0-0) on Thursday, August 31, 2023 at FBC Mortgage Stadium.
-The Knights are heavy favorites in this one, with the line sitting at 36.5 points.
-An over/under of 57.5 points has been set for the contest.
+The Knights are undoubtedly the favorites in this one, with the spread posted at 36.5 points.
+The over/under in this contest is 57.5 points.

-You will see odds, spreads, over/unders and more across multiple sportsbooks for the UCF vs. Kent State matchup in this article.
+See odds, spreads, over/unders and more from multiple sportsbooks in this article for the UCF vs. Kent State matchup.

 UCF vs. Kent State Game Info